How the pandemic has changed the retail experience

 There will be fewer, but far better stores.
 The stores that thrive will need to tap into emotion, human connection, discovery and community.
 Brick-and-mortar retail will become a high-touch, sensory-driven experience.
 There’s an opportunity for retailers to start innovating with the physical space again. -Rosalyn Page

-From ensuring that customers feel safe and comfortable entering your store when we’re all still struggling to remember what the bottom halves of people's faces look like to having an environment that inspires people to make an actual purchase, people are hungry to leave their homes and have interesting experiences again.
+From ensuring that customers feel safe and comfortable entering your store when we’re all still struggling to remember what the bottom halves of people’s faces look like to having an environment that inspires people to make an actual purchase, people are hungry to leave their homes and have interesting experiences again.
 It also means serving customers on their terms.
 If you have a physical store where you can’t return an online purchase efficiently and don’t have the ability to accept contactless payments, a customer might leave your store with a worse perception of your brand than when you walked in.
 Given that it takes 12 positive experiences to repair the damage caused by a single unresolved negative one, that’s an outcome you should go to great lengths to avoid.
-Missing the capability to do buy-online-pickup-in-store (BOPIS) might not even get that customer into your doors to begin with.
+Missing the capability to do buy-online-pickup-in-store (BOPIS) might not even get that customer into your doors, to begin with.
 However, BOPIS especially has become the expectation, not the exception.
 It grew 259% year-over-year by August 2020 and 43.7% of DC360’s Top 500 Brands now offer curbside pickup compared to 6.9% at the end of 2019.*

 All of these experiences require a blend of solid people and functional technology to execute well.

 Before a customer walks into your store—and more importantly if you don’t have a physical presence (yet)—having a web presence that’s performant on mobile (where 70%+ of all your online traffic comes from,) provides options to shop on the customer’s terms, and fundamentally actually works to check out without putting obstacles in the way will be crucial.
-If your customer doesn’t trust the experience you’re providing them online where you have time and processes to triple check and finely craft everything they see, what reason do they have to give you their business?
+If your customer doesn’t trust the experience you’re providing them online where you have time and processes to triple-check and finely craft everything they see, what reason do they have to give you their business?

-There’s a spate of new technologies on the horizon that have the potential to even further change consumers' relationships with your brand.
-Augmented reality has the potential to change their appearance without needing a new outfit or virtually try something on.
+There’s a spate of new technologies on the horizon that have the potential to even further change consumers’ relationships with your brand.
+Augmented reality has the potential to change their appearance without needing a new outfit or virtually trying something on.
 Self-driving vehicles could mean your BOPIS teams are putting purchased items in the trunks of empty cars.
 Electric cars provide an opportunity to have an audience captive for 30 mins while their cars are charging, craving a reason to stretch their legs and window shop.
 Ultra-wideband chips in phones allow for pinpoint wayfinding within a crowded mall—hopefully to your store and the items on your shelves.

 There’s no going back to the way things were, nor should we pine for that.
 This is a once-in-a-generation (we hope!) opportunity to capture customers that might not have considered your brand if you didn’t have a physical presence in their area.
 But now that shopping is happening online, your brand could be their new favorite.
 With 75% of consumers changing their shopping habits, the time to capture new market share and create loyal customers is now.
-Provide differentiating in-store experiences, exceptional service, and help your customers feel known.
+Provide differentiating in-store experiences, and exceptional service, and help your customers feel known.
 The best customer service experience a retailer can offer is to help a customer make a purchase.
 Make sure you’re set up to deliver that.

 *Source: ROI Revolution Blog, March 2020